-The Wumpus is a mythical creature that does not like adventurers.
+The Wumpus is a fictional creature that does not like adventurers, except to eat them.

 Your task is to earn points by searching for Gold in a cave system.
 The system is a four-by-four grid.
 You begin in the lower left corner (1,1) and you are facing right (East).